z9er/CyberpunkTHING/README.md

 [A complete list of ALL of the features in the collection can be found in this article here](https://github.com/z9er/CyberpunkTHING/blob/main/modlist.md)

 # MO2 for Cyberpunk?
-It works.
-Really*.

 Mod Organizer 2 and Cyberpunk 2077 aren't normally compatible - using MO2 on the game leads to CET and Redscript errors.
-We've managed to address this through a plugin called Root Builder that allows specific folders to be automatically be copied into the game folders when launching the game, and be automatically cleaned up once the game closes.
+This has been addressed through a plugin called Root Builder that allows specific folders to be automatically be copied into the game folders when launching the game, and be automatically cleaned up once the game closes.
 Root builder requires a specific folder structure.
-The archive folder of mods is MO2 deploys via its VFS,  this works in 99% of cases for mods of this type.
+The archive folder of mods is MO2 deploys via its Virtual File System (**VFS**),  this works in 99% of cases for mods of this type.
 The other folders are copied before runtime, namely: bin, engine, r6, red4ext and Redmods.
 This way your game folder remains intact when not run via MO2.
 This means under all practical purposes, these mods are installed manually, but with the convenience of a mod manager.

-While most mods will work, there are a few that do some archive checking and thus require manual installation outside of MO2.
+While most mods will work, there are a few that do some archive checking and thus require manual installation outside of MO2

 ---